Linda holds several years of career experience with home improvement projects, retail home decor, and home design.

-If you want something different instead of a traditional blue surface why not opt for a unique color to create a completely different effect.
-The interior pool shell in darker colors will absorb UV rays that radiates solar heat.
-It increases the water temperature so you won’t have to install a pool heater for the cooler months.
-Graphite gray, ebony blue or even dark green gives the landscape a romantic, deep lagoon appearance.
+If you want something different instead of a traditional blue surface, why not opt for a unique color to create a completely different effect.
+The interior pool shell in darker colors will absorb UV rays that radiate solar heat.
+It increases the water temperature, so you won’t have to install a pool heater for the cooler months.
+Graphite gray, ebony blue, or even dark green gives the landscape a romantic, deep lagoon appearance.

-This 4 to 4.5 foot depth is perfect for a variety of fitness aerobic exercises and activities including volleyball, basketball and lap swimming.
+This 4–4.5 feet depth is perfect for various fitness aerobic exercises and activities, including volleyball, basketball, and lap swimming.
 For instance, water polo should be at least 6 feet deep to avoid touching the bottom of the pool.
 If you enjoy diving, install the diving board on the deep end.
-A head first diving section must be at least 8 to 10 feet deep.
+A head-first diving section must be at least 8–10 feet deep.

-If the size of your yard can accommodate a 20 by 40 foot classic pool for a family of six to eight.
+Suppose the size of your yard can accommodate a 20 by 40-foot classic pool for a family of 6–8.
 There are a variety of other sizes that will work with almost any outdoor space.
-A small yard can easily fit the dimensions on your property from a 400 square foot cocktail pool, an extremely narrow lap pool or a small plunge pool that is strictly for cool lounging instead of for playing, exercising and swimming.
+A small yard can easily fit the dimensions on your property from a 400 square foot cocktail pool, an extremely narrow lap pool, or a small plunge pool that is strictly for cool lounging instead of for playing, exercising, and swimming.

 4. Choose a Pool Shape

 When you’re deciding the shape of your pool, it should be the consummate place for family and guests to entertain, play, gather and relax.
 One of the biggest design decisions is selecting the ultimate pool configuration.
-There are several shapes that are atypical, however it is much easier for homeowners to choose from one of the most popular and traditional shapes.
+Several shapes are atypical.
+However, it is much easier for homeowners to choose from one of the most popular and traditional shapes.

 5. Pool Location

 Pool lighting design creates a mood, aesthetic and practical illumination.
-This particular beneficial underwater lighting, known as chromatherapy, offers the use of colors as a positive impact for your overall health and well being.
-Other types of LED systems offer a soft glow and adds visual interest and mood lighting.
+This particular beneficial underwater lighting, known as chromotherapy, offers the use of colors as a positive impact on your overall health and well-being.
+Other types of LED systems offer a soft glow and add visual interest and mood lighting.

-Installing low-voltage landscape lighting around the perimeter of the pool is designed to illuminate the deck, steps and pathways.
-This will help guide your children, guests and pets around the pool to avoid accidents.
+Installing low-voltage landscape lighting around the pool's perimeter is designed to illuminate the deck, steps, and pathways.
+This will help guide your children, guests, and pets around the pool to avoid accidents.